djbingham/php-celestial/README.md

 Celestial is a PHP framework aiming to provide restful APIs which map to complex database structures, without requiring any application-specific code beyond JSON configuration files.

+Celestial is highly configurable, with a modular, extensible architecture to meet a wide range of requirements.
+However, in its default configuration Celestial already provides a convenient restful API to the tables of a MySQL database.
+This enables Celestial to be used in service-oriented architectures to remove query building logic from other services, separating the concerns of business/application logic and database query building.

 ## Work in progress
-Please do not attempt to use this work-in-progress framework for any real-world projects yet.
-It is currently far from a v1 release and all of its structure and functionality are subject to change.
+**NOT PRODUCTION READY**

+This project is an experimental work-in-progress, not fully tested and likely to change significantly.

-The demo folder shows a working demonstration of most currently supported functionality.
-The step-by-step guide below shows configuration and request formats that are not yet supported.
-Active development is in progress to convert Celestial's parsing of configuration and requests to match the below formats.
-Following this, the formats will be converted from JSON to YAML so that the redundant `true` values for fields and attributes (particularly in resource declarations) can be omitted.
+The formatting of configuration files and requests is a little cumbersome, but can be seen in the demo project, which is a rather convoluted example showing most of the currently supported functionality.
+Planned refinements to the framework's configuration and request parsing should match the step-by-step example below, after which a possible next step would be to switch from JSON to YAML so that the redundant `true` values for properties would not be necessary.

+Further work is planned to reorganise Celestial's modules, particularly those in `Module/Data`, to better isolate and clarify the scope of each module.

+One of Celestial's long-term goals is to support the GraphQL request syntax, mapping GraphQL requests to Celestial resources.
+This would enable a GraphQL API to be built around a MySQL database simply by providing JSON (or YAML) representations of the tables to be exposed.

-## Basic Example
+## Step-By-Step Example
+*Note that the following example does not work with the current version of the framework.
+All functionality described is supported, but the required formatting of JSON files is a little more verbose and a PHP configuration is required to supply database credentials and specify module dependencies.*

 Consider a scenario in which we need to store users and their addresses.

 ### Declare database tables